 Carabiners are primarily used by climbers and mountaineers.
 They do have many other uses, though, whether you’re a camping aficionado looking for an easy way to secure your gear to your backpack, a traveler with a hammock to suspend, or a janitor with too many keys for a standard keyring.
 Essentially, the potential uses for a carabiner are endless.
 Things to consider when purchasing a carabiner include its strength rating, weight, and shape.
 Asymmetric D shapes are known for their strength and lightness, while oval shapes are great for reducing load shifting.
 You’ll also need to decide whether you want a locking or non-locking carabiner, and what gate shape works best for your requirements.
 We look at all the possibilities in this list of the best carabiners to buy now.

 Best Budget: Mad Rock Ultra-Tech Screw-Gate Carabiner

 Those in search of a good quality carabiner under $10 cannot go wrong with the Mad Rock Ultra-Tech Screw-Gate Carabiner.
-Intended as a straightforward, jack-of-all-trades carabiner for climbing or everyday use, Amazon reviewers report using it for everything from suspending hammocks to securing hunting gear and safety harnesses.
+Intended as a straightforward, jack-of-all-trades carabiner for climbing or everyday use, it could also be used for suspending hammocks to securing hunting gear and safety harnesses.
 It boasts a sturdy pear or HMS shape and is made from light, long-lasting aluminum.